API Conformance Scan settings

 This allows you to efficiently restrict the report size if you cannot scale up the required resources for the scan.

-This setting is not included in the default configuration, but you can add it manually.
-The setting is only supported in the Scan v2 Docker image v2.0.3 or higher.
+This setting is only supported in the Scan v2 Docker image v2.0.3 or higher.

 true